 Just on the Sutherland side of the Sutherland/Caithness border, on the coast at Drumhollistan Moss, is a complex series of deep geos, or coastal inlets, with a steep sided island called Wester Clett in the middle.
 Wester Clett has been popularly named “Puffin Island” and the surrounding geos as “Puffin Cove”, which is fair enough given the number of puffins here in the summer months.
 The upper turf section of the island is pock-marked with puffin burrows.
 They’re all over it during the late spring and early summer.

 What I hadn’t realised (having visited only once before in autumn when the puffins were all at sea) was that the colony has also spilled over on to the surrounding grassy hillsides of the mainland.
 Following the small path across the hillside in the lower right of the photo above, I turned a corner and almost stumbled over a group of puffins.
 I quickly stepped back, not wanting to alarm the birds.
 Over the course of the next couple of hours I moved carefully around the steep slopes taking photos and enjoying peaceful time watching and soaking up the atmosphere.
 The puffins were remarkably tolerant of my presence but I was keen to minimise any disturbance.

-Prints and other products featuring our images can be purchased in a wide range of sizes and media at our online store at Redbubble and are shipped globally.
+Prints and other products featuring my images can be purchased in a wide range of sizes and media at my online store at Redbubble and are shipped globally.

 The morning of the partial eclipse of 10th June 2021 was bright but with extensive cloud cover over Caithness in the north of Scotland - but I was lucky to get a single glimpse and single decent shot as a small break passed in front of the sun and moon ...
 Read More